charlieellington/energy-flow/pages/03-projects/Learning-in-public-as-a-Product/learning-in-public-as-a-product.md

 - Put into Opus Clip and AI makes the short versions
 - Add captions
 - Upload to youtube
-- Upload to instagram (stealth for now)
+- Upload to instagram (stealth for now, one click extra)

 ---